magento/pwa-studio/pwa-devdocs/_drafts/talons/index.md

 Talons are a PWA Studio concept that represent a specialized type of React hook.

-Peregrine **hooks**, such as `useDropdown()` and `useWindowSize()`, are designed to be re-usable pieces of code, but Peregrine **talons** are designed to fulfill the logic needs of a single Venia UI component.
+Peregrine **hooks**, such as `useDropdown()` and `useWindowSize()`, are designed to be re-usable pieces of code, but Peregrine **talons** are designed to fulfill the logic needs of individual Venia UI components.
-This means that each talon belongs to a specific UI component in Venia and is not used in any other Venia component.
+This means that each talon corresponds to a single Venia component and is not useful outside the component.
 If a talon needs to use functionality identical to another talon, it is provided by a Peregrine hook.

 For example, the functionality provided by the `useHeader()` talon is only relevant to the the `Header` component.